Minimax detection of localized signals in statistical inverse problems: Preliminaries

 In the above testing problem \eqref{eq:testproblem_A}, we wish to test the \textit{hypothesis} $H_0$ against the \textit{alternative} $H_{1,\sigma}$, which means making an educated guess (based on the data) about the correctness of the hypothesis when compared to the alternative, while keeping the error of wrongly deciding against $H_0$ under control.
 Tests are based on \textit{test statistics}, i.e. measurable functions of the data $Y_\sigma$.
 We suppose that any test statistics can be expressed in terms of the Gaussian sequence $y_\sigma= (y_{\sigma,i})_{i\in \N}$ given by

-where $\{e_i : i\in \N\}$ is a basis of the Hilbert space $\Y$, and, consequently, $\xi_i\iid \mathcal{N}(0,1)$ (in the real case) or $\xi_i\iid \mathcal{CN}(0,1)$ (in the complex case) for $i\in \N$.
-In the following, we use the notation $Y_\sigma$ interchangebly for either the random process given by \eqref{eq:data_expandedform} or the random sequence given by \eqref{eq:data_sequencemodel}, since they are equivalent in terms of the data they provide.
+and, consequently, $\xi_i\iid \mathcal{N}(0,1)$ (in the real case) or $\xi_i\iid \mathcal{CN}(0,1)$ (in the complex case) for $i\in \N$.
+In the following, we use the notation $Y_\sigma$ interchangeably for either the random process given by \eqref{eq:data_expandedform} or the random sequence given by \eqref{eq:data_sequencemodel}, since they are equivalent in terms of the data they provide.

 A test for the testing problem \eqref{eq:testproblem_A} can now be viewed as a measurable function of the sequence $y_\sigma$ given by

 where $\mathbb{K}$ is either $\R$ or $\C$.
 The test $\phi$ can be understood as a decision rule in the following sense: If $\phi(y_\sigma)=0$, the hypothesis is \textit{accepted}.
 If $\phi(y_\sigma)=1$, the hypothesis is \textit{rejected} in favor of the alternative.